jbreckmckye/nortis/README.md

 To rebuild, clear build dir and re-run commands above

+For VSCode, configure the `includePath` in the C/C++ plugin to include `C:\PSn00bSDK/include/libpsn00b` - this enables intellisense for PSX headers

 ### Showing the PSX logo

 Classic PSX games boot in two stages: first they show the Sony Computer Entertainment screen, then the classic PSX logo.
 But our example project doesn't.
 Why is that?